flintlang/flint/README.md

 ```

 The Asset feature is still in development.
 The [FIP-0001: Introduce the Asset trait](proposals/0001-asset-trait.md) proposal includes more details.

+### Safer semantics

+In the spirit of reducing vulnerabilities relating to unexpected language semantics, such as wrap-arounds due to integer overflows, Flint aims to provide safer operations.
+For instance, arithmetic operations on `Int` are safe by default: an overflow/underflow causes the Ethereum transaction to be reverted.

 ## Contributing